jsf111/gujemsandroidsdk/README.md

 - ems_kw : **[true / false]** Allow transmission of keywords
 - ems_noRectangle, ems_noBillboard, ems_no[...] : Block special ad sizes for this ad slot

-You also have the possibility to ad banner ad programmatically:
+You also have the possibility to add banner ad programmatically:

 - Create an separate layout file for your banner ad
 - Add a GuJEMSAdView to the file.
 Example: